DeutscheBahnAG/components/README.md

 A component typically consists of:

 - A `index.js` re-exporting the default export of `component-name.jsx`.
-- A `component-name.jsx` file containing the React component as a default export.
-Be sure to include [prop types and default props](https://reactjs.org/docs/typechecking-with-proptypes.html) for the component.
+- A `component-name.tsx` file containing the React component as a default export.
+Be sure to also export the TypeScript type of your component props
+  [prop types and default props](https://reactjs.org/docs/typechecking-with-proptypes.html) for the component.
 - An optional `component-name-doc.jsx` which can contain a modified version of the component for documentation (e.g. inline Modals)